Entanglement-assisted quantum feedback control: Quantum Kalman filtering, LQG control, and cheap control

 \subsection{Quantum Kalman filter}

-Let us consider the situation where we want to estimate the system variable $\hat x_t$ through the output signal $y_t$.
-It is indeed possible that, thanks to the quantum filtering theory, we can rigorously define the quantum conditional expectation $\pi(\hat x_t):={\mathbb E}(\hat x_t|{\cal Y}_t)$, where ${\cal Y}_t$ is the $\sigma$-algebra composed of the collection of $y_t$ up to time $t$.
-Note that $\pi(\hat x_t)$ is a classical random variable and is the least mean squared estimate of $\hat x_t$.
-The recursive equation updating $\pi(\hat x_t)$ is given by the following quantum Kalman filter:
+Let us consider the situation where we want to perform a real-time estimate of the system variable $\hat x_t$ based on the measurement signal $y_t$.
+The solution is provided by the quantum filtering theory; that is, we can rigorously define the quantum conditional expectation $\pi(\hat x_t):={\mathbb E}(\hat x_t\,|\,{\cal Y}_t)$, where ${\cal Y}_t$ is the $\sigma$-algebra composed of the measurement signal $\{ y_s\,|\,0\leq s\leq t\}$.
+In fact the classical random variable $\pi(\hat x_t)$ is the least mean squared estimate of $\hat x_t$.
+The recursive equation updating $\pi(\hat x_t)$ is given by the quantum Kalman filter \cite{Doherty1999a,Doherty1999b,Belavkin2008}: